Looking for a more challenging major was part of Adam Haywood’s motivation to transfer from his original college.

 “I like the campus.
 As many people as there are here, I see a lot of familiar faces every day.
 I wouldn’t believe there are 16,000 students.
 It feels a lot smaller than that.”

 Adam’s advice about fitting into the campus is to join groups.
 “That’s the way to make the transfer process less scary.”

 The first group Adam joined was the rugby team.
 “I’d never played before but it looked like a lot of fun.”
-He says it is fun – he’s been a star on the team since he got here.
+He says it was fun – he was a star on the team while he was here.